Last Modified: December 21, 2015

 There are a number of things you can do to manage the side effects of trastuzumab.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4°), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection:

 Your red blood cells are responsible for carrying oxygen to the tissues in your body.
 When the red cell count is low, you may feel tired or weak.
 You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing or pain in your chest.
 If the count gets too low, you may receive a blood transfusion.
-Read the anemia tip sheet for more information.

-Take anti-nausea medications as prescribed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
-Soluble fiber is found in some foods that absorbs fluid and can help relieve diarrhea.
-Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange and grapefruit sections, boiled potatoes, white rice and products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
+Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
+Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Read Low Fiber Diet for Diarrhea for more tips.